Aurangzeb: The Man and the Myth: Overview

-The book challenges the Hindutva narrative of Aurangzeb as a fanatical and intolerant ruler by examining Persian chronicles, royal firmans, and Mughal court histories.
+The book challenges the narrative of Aurangzeb, adhered to by both Hindu nationalists and Muslim fundamentalists within the Indian subcontinent, as a fanatical and intolerant ruler by examining Persian chronicles, royal firmans, and Mughal court histories.
 Truschke argues that Aurangzeb’s actions were often driven by political pragmatism rather than religious dogma, and that he continued many policies of his predecessors, including temple grants and employing Hindu officials.
 Among the key issues the book reconsiders are the reimposition of the jizya tax, temple demolitions, and conflicts with other religious communities.
 Truschke presents these within a broader Mughal imperial context, contending that Aurangzeb’s reign was more about statecraft than ideology.
 It was named a Choice Outstanding Academic Title in 2017.

 Reception

 Munis D. Faruqui, a historian of Mughal India, found the book to be an excellent work aimed at non-specialists, and praised Truschke's willingness to tackle the topic despite being aware about the inevitability of "vicious personal attacks from mostly nonacademic critics".
+However, he noted the work did not fill in any gaps in Mughal historiography.
+In the introduction of an issue of the Journal of the Royal Asiatic Society, Anne Murphy, a professor of history and Punjabi studies at the University of British Columbia, and Heidi Pauwels, a professor of Asian studies at the University of Washington, noted Truschke's work, along with the works of Jadunath Sarkar, as being part of a long lineage of works which emphasize Persian sources.
+Within the same issue was an investigation of vernacular accounts of the reign of Aurangzeb; Allison Busch, professor of Hindi literature at Columbia University, noted several contemporary Hindi-language sources accusing Aurangzeb of seeking to destroy what they referred to as "Hindu dharma"; Busch argues this indicates the impossibility of separating political and religious motivations in this period.